CristianBuca/MS4_MotoStyle/README.md

 Routes used by third party apps like [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) and [Rated Reviews](https://django-rated-reviews.readthedocs.io/en/stable/) can be found in their respective documentation on [Read the Docs](https://readthedocs.org)

 [Back to Top](#top-shelf)

 # **Surface**

 ## **Design**

+Mobile-first design concept that is fully responsive on all device sizes.

 ![Design](/docs/design/layout.png)